 International students: from zero to 1000 euros depending on the country of origin for students without income or property in Italy (check here for the variable amounts).

 Students need a B2 level in order to take exams.
 If you don’t have any official certificate, you will have to take a placement test during the first trimester.
 If students don’t have the required English competences, they will have to take mandatory remedial courses before being able to sit any exam.

-If you don’t have any basic competence in Italian language, you will have the opportunity to gain 3 credits in this language while, at the same time, fulfill this requirement.
+If you don’t have any basic competence in the Italian language, you will have the opportunity to gain 3 credits in this language while, at the same time, fulfill this requirement.
 For those who want to further improve their Italian, Unimi offers free courses at different levels for all international students, including exchange students.

-Other languages: Students need to pass a 3 credits assessment in a second language.
+Students need to pass a 3 credits assessment in a second language.
 You can choose among Italian (B1, for international students without any previous knowledge), French (B1), Spanish (B1), and German (A2).
 The Language center (SLAM) check the actual competences with a placement test.
 If students already exhibit the required competences, they will immediately get the 3 credits.
 Otherwise, SLAM offers the appropriate courses.
 Students cannot take this second language assessment in theor own mother-tongue.